 Yup…especially the cold ones for dim sum.
 Yum…

-How did you discover ?
+How did you discover The Fashion Spot?

 Whilst Googling for Parisian vintage shops.
 I believe my first post was in the Paris shopping thread.